Battery trends for the coming decade

 What will the battery of the future look like?

-There is a concern about the limitations of lithium-ion, so the structure and components of the battery of the future are the subject of intense R&D. Adding sulphur to the mix is one stream of study, as is the concept of new battery chemistry that relies on elements drawn from seawater.
+There is a concern about the limitations of lithium-ion, so the structure and components of the battery of the future are the subjects of intense research and development.
+Adding sulphur to the mix is one stream of study, as is the concept of new battery chemistry that relies on elements drawn from seawater.
 Liquid flow batteries – storing energy in organic molecules dissolved in neutral pH water – are currently being researched.

 Many readers will not have heard of sand batteries.
-Lithium-ion batteries – using silicon – could be replaced graphite li-ion batteries, due to their potential for improved performance.
+Lithium-ion batteries – using silicon – could be replaced by graphite Li-ion batteries due to their potential for improved performance.
 One research project is exploring aluminium-air technology for batteries, which relies on a cathode full of oxygen.

-There are also researchers developing wireless inductive charging for batteries, that rides on Wi-Fi or other electromagnetic waves.
-Graphene batteries are also currently under early stages of development, as are micro-supercapacitors to supercharge cells.
-There are even ‘3D’ battery concepts in R&D, that harness the potential of a copper foam substrate – and a study into ‘paper-like’, foldable batteries.
+Researchers are also developing wireless inductive charging for batteries that ride on Wi-Fi or other electromagnetic waves.
+Graphene batteries are also currently in the early stages of development, as are micro-supercapacitors to supercharge cells.
+There are even ‘3D’ battery concepts in research and development that harness the potential of a copper foam substrate – and a study into ‘paper-like’, foldable batteries.

-Could the battery of the future will be charged by us humans?
-Researchers are currently looking at power harvesting technology that interacts with the human body.
+Could the battery of the future be charged by us humans?
+Researchers are currently looking at power-harvesting technology that interacts with the human body.
 Even sound waves and urine are being investigated as ways to power batteries.

-In a new decade overflowing with innovation, future battery technology is set to make a significant impact in the next few years in an industry that is packed with potential, energised by demand and only limited by the ingenunity of the human mind.
+In a new decade overflowing with innovation, future battery technology is set to make a significant impact in the next few years in an industry packed with potential, energised by demand, and only limited by the ingenuity of the human mind.